Start an Application Service Provisioning Business in Dubai

 Setup Costs and Step-by-Step Process

-Licence fees at Dubai South Business Hub Free Zone vary depending on the business activity, number of visas required, and the type of facility chosen.
-Indicative licence fees typically start from approximately AED 12,000 to AED 20,000 per year, with one-off registration costs adding a further AED 2,000 to AED 5,000.
+License fees at Dubai South Business Hub Free Zone vary depending on the business activity, number of visas required, and the type of facility chosen.
+Indicative license fees typically start from approximately AED 12,000 to AED 20,000 per year, with one-off registration costs adding a further AED 2,000 to AED 5,000.
 These figures should be confirmed directly with the free zone authority, as fee schedules are updated periodically.

 Facility options range from flexi-desk arrangements, which are the most cost-effective starting point, through to dedicated office units for businesses requiring physical workspace.
 A flexi-desk typically costs between AED 5,000 and AED 10,000 per year, while dedicated offices are priced according to size and location within the free zone.